dschnelldavis/angular2-json-schema-form/README.md

 ## Contributions and future development

 If you find this library useful, I'd love to hear from you.
 If you have any trouble with it or would like to request a feature, please [post an issue on GitHub](https://github.com/dschnelldavis/angular2-json-schema-form/issues).
-If you've made any improvements, please [make a pull request](https://github.com/dschnelldavis/angular2-json-schema-form/pulls), so I can share your improvements with everyone else who uses this library.

-I wrote this library because I needed a JSON Schema Form builder to use in a large Angular 2 project I am currently working on.
-Though I found excellent libraries for Angular 1, React, and jQuery (all linked above), I could not find anything similar for Angular 2—so I wrote this library to fill that gap.
-The current version is mostly functional, and even includes a few enhancements not available in some other libraries, such as supporting less common JSON Schema features like `oneOf`, `allOf`, and `$ref` links (including recursive links).
-However, it still has many small bugs, such as not dynamically enabling and disabling conditionally required fields inside objects, and is fragile because it does not yet include any testing framework.
-Hopefully all these issues will get fixed eventually, but as I'm just a single busy programmer, I can't guarantee how long it will take.
-In the meantime, I hope you find it useful, and if you do, please send me your feedback.
+If you're a programmer and would like a fun intermediate-level Angular2 project to hack on, then clone the library and take a look at the source code.
+I wrote this library both because I needed an Angular2 JSON Schema Form builder, and also as a way to sharpen my Angular2 skills.
+This project is just complex enough to be challenging and fun, but not so difficult as to be overwhelming.
+One thing I particularly like is that each example in the demo playground is like a little puzzle which provides immediate feedback—as soon as it works perfectly, you know you've solved it.

+I've also split everything into small modules, so even though some code is still a bit messy, most individual parts should be straightforward to work with.
+(A lot of the code is well commented, though some isn't—but I'm working to fix that.
+If you run into anything you don't understand, please ask.)
+If you make improvements, please [submit pull requests](https://github.com/dschnelldavis/angular2-json-schema-form/pulls) to share what you've done with everyone else.

+This library is mostly functional (I'm already using it in another large site, where it works well), but it still has many small bugs to fix and enhancements that could be made.
+Here's a random list of some stuff I know needs to be improved:

+  * No testing framework—The single biggest flaw in this library is that each change or improvement has the potential to break something else (which has already happened several times).
+Integrating automated tests into the build process would fix that.

+  * The 'JSON Schema - Required Field' example doesn't work—Currently, required fields inside objects are always required.
+But when the object itself is not required, those fields should instead be dynamically required, or not, only if at least one field in the object is non-empty.

+  * More frameworks—Not everyone uses Bootstrap 3 or Material Design, so it would be great to create framework plug-ins for [Bootstrap 4](https://github.com/ng-bootstrap/ng-bootstrap), [Foundation 6](https://github.com/zurb/foundation-sites), [Semantic UI](https://github.com/vladotesanovic/ngSemantic), or other web design frameworks.

+  * More widgets—There are lots of great form controls available, such as the [Pikaday calendar](https://github.com/dbushell/Pikaday), [Spectrum color picker](http://bgrins.github.io/spectrum), and [ACE code editor](https://ace.c9.io), which just need small custom wrappers to convert them into Angular2 JSON Schema Form plug-ins.

+  * Also, there are a bunch of 'TODO:' comments in the source code noting other bugs and improvements I'd like to add someday.

+So if you like this library, need help, or want to contribute, let me know.

 Thanks!
 I hope you enjoy using this library as much as I enjoyed writing it. :-)